-26 Oct Cyberwarfare Report: Offensive Cyber, Rise of Iran, Hacking Elections, Fake News Crackdown
+26 Oct Cyberwarfare Report, Vol. 3, No. 3: Offensive Cyber, Rise Of Iran, Hacking Elections, And Tech Crackdown On Fake News

 Northport, N.Y. – Oct.
 2, 2018

 Nations — including the US, UK and Nigeria — began thinking about offense, not just defense, when it comes to cyber; Iran’s cyber star continued to rise; politicians, political parties and voting machines became hacker targets; and Microsoft, Google, Twitter and Facebook all launching forays against distributors of fake news and disinformation were topline cyberwar stories during the third quarter of 2018.
 For a comprehensive view of international cyber conflict, these are the stories you should be following: